 At all times, you will be treated with care and respect.
 It is essential that you feel you are in a safe environment.
 And, it is important to know that detox pain and emotional struggles will dissipate over time.
 Once this happens, your doctor and counselor will move you into the appropriate inpatient care.

 Determining the Next Step in Addiction Treatment

 Remember, detox is only the first step.
-It is very important to those addicted to opiates, alcohol, benzos, or multi-substance chemical dependencies, but not a cure in itself.
+It is very important to those addicted to opiates, alcohol, benzos, or multi-substance chemical dependencies, but it is not a cure in itself.

 The single goal during this time period is to remove the physical presence of the drugs from your body and allow it to transition away from dependency.
-From here, our team may recommend the collegiate residential or traditional residential program.
+From here, our team may recommend a residential program.

 In some cases, intensive outpatient care will be an option, but this is rarely ideal or possible to most people who enter the program through detox.
 You will need more one-on-one care before this can happen.